TCGV/blog/_posts/2024-06-24-easy-wins-for-generative-ai.md

 I will start this post with a direct question:

-* What are the most useful generative AI-powered product features you use regularly?
+> What are the most useful generative AI-powered product features you use regularly?

 Think about it, take your time.
 The answer usually includes [1]:
 1. Chat apps (e.g., ChatGPT, Google Gemini)
 1. Media generation tools (e.g., audio, image, video)
 1. Code generation extensions (e.g., GitHub Copilot, Code Whisperer)

 These are indeed very useful!
 But weren't we promised that generative AI would completely change every aspect of our lives?
 So why can't most of us think of more examples to answer this question?
-The logical answer is that either they don't exist or we don't know about them (ex: niche products).
+The logical answer is that they aren't that prevalent, yet.

 To add more context, it's not that no one is trying.
 We've all seen prominent companies investing significant resources to ride the generative AI bandwagon.
 However, many of them decided to chase home runs instead of easy-wins, and for that reason a lot of them failed [2].